 Phone: If you live locally and would like to drop off tools or arrange a local collection please contact Mike, or phone the church office of Chichester Baptist Church and they will pass your details on to the group.
 01243 782582

 We meet: In our own workshops Tuesday and Thursday mornings and arrange to collect tools all week.

 Our group was started by Peter Watkins and Clinton Grant about 25 years ago.
 It started to grow into the enthusiastic group we now know, when many of us joined in 2011.
 The group has grown every since with people regularly joining us.

 What we do

-We collect tools from people who either ring or email us, and also accept tools dropped off at the church.
+We collect tools from people who either ring or email us.
 We then sort them, and refurbish some of them ready for the TWAM van to collect.
 The tools then go to the main Ipswich Refurbishment and Distribution Centre in Suffolk.
 We don't send anything to TWAM that cannot be sent out to Africa.
 The photo below is of one of our garages prior to the TWAM van arriving!

 Volunteer with us

 We are always looking for volunteers to join us.
 This could be collecting tools from the general public, or helping sort and refurbish them in one of our three workshops (or of course both).
 The workshops are all in our garden sheds or garages.
 We normally encourage new volunteers to start collecting and then join us refurbishing when they get more confident.

 Volunteers receive an ID pack, letters of introduction, newsletters and pamphlets, plus a TWAM polo shirt and fleece.
 We are a friendly group and you can be sure of a warm welcome.